 Marketing Purposes: Along with your personal name being an issue for privacy reasons as a Sole Proprietor or a General Partner, it can also be an issue when trying to attract customers or clients.
 Your name alone may not tell enough about what your business offers.

-If your name is Jane Doe and you offer car detailing, you may not want your business name to be Jane Doe alone.
+For Example: If your name is Jane Doe and you offer car detailing, you may not want your business name to be Jane Doe alone.
 Instead, you may want to register a DBA for a name like Jane's Car Detailing to help customers understand immediately what you do.

 To Open A Bank Account: In some cases, a bank will require a Sole Proprietor or General Partner to have a DBA; in order to open a business account.